 What is a Commercial Host?

 Commercial Hosts decline a protection plan offered through Turo.
-Instead, they provide their own commercial rental insurance for themselves and their guests.
+Instead, they provide their own commercial rental or liability insurance for themselves and their guests.
 Commercial Hosts waive all Turo protections.
 These include liability insurance, physical damage reimbursement, and roadside assistance.
-If you’re a host in the United States, the United Kingdom, or the Canadian provinces of Alberta, British Columbia, Nova Scotia, Ontario, or Quebec, you can choose the option to operate as a Commercial Host.
+If you’re a host in the United States*, the United Kingdom, or the Canadian provinces of Alberta, British Columbia, Nova Scotia, Ontario, or Quebec, you can choose the option to operate as a Commercial Host.
 If you’re in any other country where Turo is available, your only option is to operate as a Commercial Host.

 To operate as a Commercial Host, open the Vehicle protection setting for your vehicle and choose “Decline protection.”
 You’ll be prompted to enter more information, including the name of your insurance provider and policy number.
 Most commercial insurance policies likely exclude rentals, so the option to become a Commercial Host is almost always available only to rental car companies.
-If you decline protection and provide commercial rental insurance on any vehicle associated with your account, we’ll automatically opt all of your vehicles into owner-provided insurance.
+If you decline protection and provide commercial rental or liability insurance on any vehicle associated with your account, we’ll automatically opt all of your vehicles into owner-provided insurance.

 Additional requirements in Germany